The Real Deal ... ... avoid buying a pup AND a dog at the same time as a pig in a poke

 Come 2002 and the numbers coming from the surveyor for Pentargon's wetted hull were showing possible and slight breaches in the 4mm defence.
 There was no evidence that the 4mm minimum had been breached, just that the gougers said they found readings close to 4mm.
 The then owner, a careful and trusting soul, decided that patching was asking for trouble and, I'd have agreed.
 But, in hindsight he really should have done nothing.

-Sam Springer's 3/16" steel sheet is well over 4mm on Pentargon to this day and sixteen years on.
+Sam Springer's 3/16" steel sheet is well over 4mm on Pentargon to this day and sixteen years on from the botch up and 45yrs after she was built.
 In the surveying methodology, ultrasound picks up only the nearest layer of steel.
 It 'ignores' what may be underneath.
 The previous owner fell for the most basic bit of roguery on the cut: doing work that was patently not needed and I'll bet he got charged an arm and at least one leg for it.

 THE REAL DEAL ... ...
 WHAT OWNERS EXPECT

 Like any decent gentleman, he left the work in the hands of a 'reputable' yard to do the "necessary"!!
 You don't need a degree in rocket science to figure that sheeting in 4mm sheet would not make much sense, because you would be starting off at the minimum acceptable.
 However, if you were then told that 4mm is 'nominal' and understood that to mean 'in name only' " you'd be right.
 Industry standards allow an almost unbelievable 10% margin on reality.
 Imagine going out to buy a litre of milk and 'legally' receiving 900mls for your money?